Thyroid Fine Needle Aspiration

 Symptom Control

-- If you have pain and tenderness at the site, you may take your usual or recommended pain medication.
+• If you have pain and tenderness at the site, you may take your usual or recommended pain medication except for aspirin the day of your biopsy.

-- Avoid strain on your neck by putting both hands behind your neck to support your head.
+• Avoid strain on your neck by placing both hands behind your next to support your head.

 Biopsy Site Care